 Spring is here.
 Baseball, wildflowers and seasonal allergies are upon us.

-5. A local independent insurance agent is great to know in times like this.
-Again, hailstorms keep us up at night but not for the reasons it does most of North Texas.
-We know the potential for claims coupled with the potential for denied claims because homeowners aren't informed before calling and making the claim.
+As a local independent insurance agent, hailstorms keep us up at night.
+But not for the reasons it does most Texans.
+We know the potential for claims coupled with the potential for denied claims because homeowners aren't informed about the differences in policies when a fast-talking agent uses words other than actual cash value for policies that pay that way.
 TALK TO US FIRST.
-We have answers on whether you should make a claim, how it would be settled if it is warranted and can even pass along information for the good guy contractors you would want to use for repair or replace.
+We have answers on whether you should make a claim, how it would be settled , and can even pass along information for the good guy contractors you would want to use for repair or replace.

 If you want to understand your homeowners policy, we are here to help you.
 Whether it is a hail damage insurance claim situation or just general knowledge about your insurance, that's our specialty.
 We are in this mix daily and will be glad to advise.
 Click the button to start that conversation now!

 Ron Wadley is an owner and General Solver of Problems for Insurance For Texans.
 Ron is a resident of North-East Tarrant County in the Dallas-Ft Worth area.
 He loves riding his many bikes and watching his Baylor Bears play football and basketball.
 Send him your insurance questions at firstname.lastname@example.org.